-According to a December 2019 Environmental Scan of Ride Share Services Available for Older Adults report — funded by the Centers for Disease Control and Prevention (CDC) and other partners — ride share is defined as “transportation arranged through a third party where a person is a passenger in a private automobile.”
+According to a December 2019 Environmental Scan of Ride Share Services Available for Older Adults (no longer available online) report — funded by the Centers for Disease Control and Prevention (CDC) and other partners — ride share is defined as “transportation arranged through a third party where a person is a passenger in a private automobile.”
 The report also includes ride share data from the nation’s rural areas as does another 2016 National Academy of Medicine workshop report that includes information on rural transportation and environmental scans.

 Ast also pointed out that any healthcare-related transportation planning must follow federal regulations associated with Medicaid non-emergency medical transportation.

 Simplification involved organizing the information into what Ast referred to as a transportation value chain model, based on the WealthWorks community development approach.
 The model places partners and stakeholders into three categories: demand partners, or those serving people who have need for public transportation; those that supply or could supply the transportation options; and those that could provide some sort of support to the other groups.

 In a March 2020 webinar, Ast further explained that demand partners, such as healthcare organizations, struggle with the transportation challenges of residents of all ages: for example, older adults who no longer drive or have a health condition preventing them from driving, those of any age with disabilities, or youth either too young to drive or in families where no vehicle is available.
 In addition to accessing healthcare, patients also need transportation for many other activities, such as grocery shopping, banking, and legal appointments.
 Other agencies, for example a family court system, also emerged from the environmental scan as a demand partner since their clients have many appointment needs.